zh1huang/tp/docs/DeveloperGuide.md

 Aspect: How markup executes:

-* Alternative 1 (current choice): SalesMarkup is a separate class from SalesManager.
+* Alternative 1 (current choice): `SalesMarkup` is a separate class from `SalesManager`.
     * Pros: Increases cohesiveness.
 Easier testing efforts.
     * Cons: More code written.

-* Alternate 2: SalesMarkUp functions can be integrated with SalesManager class.
+* Alternate 2: `SalesMarkUp` functions can be integrated with `SalesManager` class.
 However, having more methods in the same class
     * Pros: All methods in the same class, lesser additional code.
     * Cons: Reduces cohesiveness.
 Increases testing efforts as more methods in the same class to be tested which could